AnKate/UnifiedGEC/README_en.md

 ```

 Refer to `./gectoolkit/config/config.json` for parameters related to training process, such as number of epochs, learning rate.
 Refer to `./gectoolkit/properties/models/` for detailed parameters of each model.

+Models except Transformer require pre-trained models, so please download them and store them in the corresponding model directory under `./gectoolkit/properties/models/`.
+We provide download links for some of pre-trained models, and users can also download them from Huggingface.

 UnifiedGEC also support adjusting parameters via command line: